-Valisure reported that 27% of the samples it tested contained detectable levels of benzene in sunscreen, and the samples contained nearly three times the concentration limit set by the Food and Drug Administration of 2 parts per million.
+Valisure reported that 27% of the samples it tested contained detectable levels of benzene in aerosol sunscreen recall products, and the samples contained nearly three times the concentration limit set by the Food and Drug Administration of 2 parts per million.

-Fourteen product batches with the highest contamination levels were sold across four different brands including Neutrogena Ultra Sheer sunscreen, Sun Bum, CVS Health and Fruit of the Earth.
+Fourteen product batches with the highest contamination levels were sold across four different sunscreen recall brands including Neutrogena Ultra Sheer sunscreen, Neutrogena Beach Defense, Sun Bum, CVS Health, and Fruit of the Earth.

-Benzene, the chemical detected in these contaminated products, is also found in cigarette smoke, gasoline, cleaning agents, and paint strippers.
+Benzene, the toxic chemical detected in these sunscreen recall products, is also found in cigarette smoke, gasoline, and paint thinners.
 Benzene is a known carcinogen (cancer-causing substance).

-The FDA on July 14, 2021, issued a nationwide recall (1) for the following Neutrogena sunscreen and Aveeno Protect Refresh Aerosol Sunscreen products for potential contamination with a cancer-causing chemical:
+The FDA on July 14, 2021, issued a nationwide recall for the following Neutrogena sunscreen and Aveeno Protect Refresh Aerosol Sunscreen products for potential contamination with a cancer-causing chemical: